Ryan Odom: Virginia

+2025–26

+With modern machinations of the NCAA transfer portal in full swing, Odom found a clean slate to work with upon arrival at UVA with only one scholarship player (Elijah Gertrude) opting to remain on the roster from the previous season's 15–17 team—the first Virginia losing record since the 2000s.
+Odom got to work filling out a handpicked squad suited to his preferred faster paced style of play with commitments from high school recruits Chance Mallory and Silas Barksdale, veteran transfers from across the country, and experienced international players.

 Personal life

-Odom was born in Durham, North Carolina.
-He is the son of former East Carolina, Wake Forest, and South Carolina head coach Dave Odom.
-Ryan Odom is married and has two children.
+Odom is married and has two children.

-His son Connor, who currently plays for him at Utah State, was one of two recipients of the United States Basketball Writers Association's Perry Wallace Most Courageous Award in 2023.
-Connor received the award for his advocacy on mental health issues after going public with his own struggles with anxiety and obsessive–compulsive disorder following a teenage bout with Lyme disease.
-He shared the award with Saint Louis' Terrence Hargrove, another player who openly discussed his own mental health issues.
+His son Connor, who played for him at Utah State and VCU, was one of two recipients of the USBWA Most Courageous Award in 2023.
+Connor received the award for his advocacy on mental health issues after going public about struggles with anxiety and obsessive–compulsive disorder following a teenage bout with Lyme disease.
+He shared the award with Saint Louis' Terrence Hargrove, another player who openly discussed mental health issues.